fprime-community/fprime-subtopology-tool/docs/Syntax.md

 ## In the subtopology

-The only syntax in the subtopology that is valid is defining instances to be *local*.
+### Defining local instances

 Local instances are those that are immutable, and are always defined in a subtopology.
 Any non-local components in a subtopology are exposed to be used in the parent topology, and they can be replaced.

 **Syntax**: `@! is local`